dyne/Zenroom/README.md

 Copyright (C) 2017-2018 by Dyne.org foundation, Amsterdam

-Designed, written and maintained by <a href="https://jaromil.dyne.org">Denis "Jaromil" Roio</a>
+- Designed, written and maintained by <a href="https://jaromil.dyne.org">Denis "Jaromil" Roio</a>

+With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla.

-Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Puria Nafisi Azizi for their expert reviews and contributions.
+Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Alberto Sonnino for their expert reviews.

-This software includes code by:
+This software includes software components by:

 - R. Ierusalimschy, W. Celes and L.H. de Figueiredo (lua)
 - Mike Scott and Kealan McCusker (milagro-crypto-c)